 of my true brothers and sisters in Christ I simply was

 not meeting.
-And in the F.P.’s, unless you fit in with the
+And in the F.P.’s, unless we fit in with the

 way things are done, the show that has to be put on, and the blind

-obedience to Holy Synod that is required, you are sidelined.
+obedience to Holy Synod that is required, we are sidelined.
 So it

 looks like time to move on again.